MVP DevelopmentMVP Development

 Dropbox

 Dropbox started with a virtually minimalist MVP, which was an introductory video, in which how the software would be used was explained.
-The product itself wasn’t even fully developed at the time, but the demo was enough to show the core functionality of the idea: Working together and synchronizing files in different devices for example laptops, PCs, mobiles, tablets, etc. My pruning video generated a lot of interest and was able to entice early adapters hence drawing the attention of the investors.
+The product itself wasn't even fully developed at the time, but the demo was enough to show the core functionality of the idea.
+Working together and synchronizing files in different devices for example laptops, PCs, mobiles, tablets, etc. My pruning video generated a lot of interest and was able to entice early adapters hence drawing the attention of the investors.
 The MVP enabled Dropbox to prove that people needed easy-to-use cloud storage that does not require the spending of a lot of money upfront.
-The fact that the company gained such early traction and the market need was established, Dropbox was able to raise the funding to develop the product and grow the business.
-The sliced idea appealed to potential investors because of its clarity and the very success of MVP made investors realize the versatility of the product.

 Airbnb